rebeccapower/test/_pages/about.md

 ### Off campus 🏨

 Beautiful Prince Edward Island offers a wide variety of accomodation options.
 Information on places to stay, such as cottages, hotels, inns, and home rentals, are available on the Tourism PEI website.
 [Click here to view these listings](https://www.tourismpei.com/where-to-stay).

+## COVID Safety at UPEI

+As of June 22, 2022, masking protocols at UPEI shifted [from mandatory to strongly recommended](https://www.upei.ca/covid-19-information).
+Disposable masks will be provided at the registration desk, as well as stickers to indicate your social distancing preferences.
+COVID rapid test kits will also be available at the registration desk and by request at any time.

 ## Getting to PEI